Freelancer: Demographics

 A 2018 McKinsey study found that up to 162 million people in Europe and the United States engage in some form of independent work.
-It represents 20-30 percent of the entire working age population.
+It represents 20–30 percent of the entire working age population.

 The total number of freelancers in USA is inexact, as of 2013, the most recent governmental report on independent contractors was published in 2005 by the U.S. Department of Labor Bureau of Labor Statistics.
 At that time, there were approximately 10.3 million United States workers (7.4% of the workforce) employed as independent contractors of all sorts.
 In 2011, Jeffrey Eisenach, an economist at George Mason University, estimated that number of freelancers had grown by one million.
 While in 2012, the Aberdeen Group, a private research company, estimated that 26% (approx. 81 million) of the United States population was a part of the contingent workforce, a category of casual labor that includes freelancing.

 In 2013, the Freelancers Union estimated that 1 in 3 workers in the United States was self-employed (approximately 42 million), with more than four million (43%) of those self-employed workers as members of the creative class, a stratum of work specifically associated with freelance industries, such as knowledge workers, technologists, professional writers, artists, entertainers, and media workers.

 In 2016, the Freelancers Union estimated that 35% of the workforce in the United States was self-employed (approximately 55 million).
 This workforce earned an estimated $1 trillion from freelancing in 2016—a significant share of the U.S. economy.
 In 2017, a study by MBO Partners estimated the total number of self-employed Americans aged 21 and above to be 40.9 million.

-The total number of freelancers in UK is also inexact; however, figures from the Office of National Statistics show that the proportion of remote workers rose from 9.2% in 2001 to 10.7% in 2011.
+The total number of freelancers in UK is also inexact; however, figures from the Office for National Statistics show that the proportion of remote workers rose from 9.2% in 2001 to 10.7% in 2011.
 It has been estimated, however, that there are approximately 1.7 million freelancers in the UK.

 Freelancing is a gendered form of work.
-The 2012 Freelance Industry Report estimates that more than 71% of freelancers are women between the ages of 30 and 50.
+The 2012 Freelance Industry Report estimated that more than 71% of freelancers are women between the ages of 30 and 50.
 Surveys of other specific areas of freelancing have similar trends.
-Demographic research on Amazon Mechanical Turk reveals that the majority of North American Mechanical Turk workers are women.
+Demographic research on Amazon Mechanical Turk revealed that the majority of its North American workers are women.
 Catherine McKercher's research on journalism as a profession has showcased that while media organizations are still male-dominated, the reverse is true for freelance journalists and editors, whose ranks are mainly women.